arushi-kri/Scholarship-Pack/Projects/AI_Chatbot_Project_Link.md

 # 🧠 AI Chatbot Assistant

 ### Description
-An offline intelligent chatbot built using *Python, SpeechRecognition, and **pyttsx3*.
+An online intelligent chatbot built using *Python, SpeechRecognition, and **pyttsx3*.
 It listens, processes, and responds naturally to user commands with voice output.

 ### Key Features